shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_model.rst

-Convenience wrapper around the `ShotgunModel` class which adds spinner and error reporting overlay functionality.
+Convenience wrapper around the :class:`ShotgunModel` class which adds spinner and error reporting overlay functionality.
-Where the `ShotgunModel` is a classic model class which purely deals with data, this class connects with a `QWidget` in order to provide progress feedback whenever necessary.
-Internally, it holds an instance of the `ShotgunOverlayWidget` widget (which is part of the QtWidgets framework) and will show this whenever there is no data to display in the view.
+Where the :class:`ShotgunModel` is a classic model class which purely deals with data, this class connects with a :class:`~PySide.QtGui.QWidget` in order to provide progress feedback whenever necessary.
+Internally, it holds an instance of the :class:`~tk-framework-qtwidgets:overlay_widget.ShotgunOverlayWidget` widget (which is part of the QtWidgets framework) and will show this whenever there is no data to display in the view.
 This means that it is straight forward to create shotgun views with a spinner on top indicating when data is being loaded and where any errors are automatically reported to the user.

+.. note:: Only the methods specific to the overlay model are displayed here.
+For additional methods, see the :class:`ShotgunModel`.

 .. currentmodule:: shotgun_model

 .. autoclass:: ShotgunOverlayModel
-    :inherited-members:
-    :members:
+    :show-inheritance:
+    :members: _show_overlay_spinner, _hide_overlay_info, _show_overlay_pixmap, _show_overlay_info_message, _show_overlay_error_message

 ShotgunModel